 1. Storyboard your current process from lead to close

 Before you begin, your team needs to understand what a lead needs to do business with you and how to optimize the buyer’s journey.
-Take time to write out each individual step from lead form to close.
+Take time to write out each individual step from the lead form to close.

 When you build out the buyer’s journey, think too about potential flaws in your system that make it hard for a prospect to do business with you.
-Far too often, companies sacrifice customer experience for internal process.
+Far too often, companies sacrifice customer experience for internal processes.
 Make sure that you break down barriers and make it easy for prospects to engage with your team at every stage.

 2. Time initial lead response time

 According to InsideSales.com, 35-50 percent of sales go to the vendor that responds first.
 With the average lead response time over five minutes, the chance of turning a lead into a customer decreases quickly.
 Today’s buyers are changing, expecting a B-to-C experience from B-to-B companies.
 That means speed wins deals.